-An area of focus for the next reporting period is to further develop our incident response plan in the event that a case of modern slavery is identified or suspected.
+Developing our incident response plan in the event that a case of modern slavery is identified or suspected in our supply chain.

 Governance

 CGI UK's executive management team is fully supportive of taking steps to mitigate the risk of modern slavery in CGI's operations and its supply chain.